-CPMG, medical student sections and COPIC sponsor successful policy forum
+CPMG Section, Medical Student Component and COPIC sponsor successful policy forum

 Photo, right: CPMG physicians meet Congressman Perlmutter and Congressman Coffman.

-The Colorado Medical Society CPMG Section joined COPIC and the CMS Medical Student Section to sponsor the 2018 Public Policy Leadership Forum on Feb.
+The Colorado Medical Society CPMG Section joined COPIC and the CMS Medical Student Component to sponsor the 2018 Public Policy Leadership Forum on Feb.
 3, which brought together an all-star lineup of speakers -- including two members of Congress and two state legislators -- to give physician attendees real-world tips and tricks for successfully advocating for patients and physicians within the public policy and regulatory spaces.

 "This concept has been a year in the making and we're excited that you're here," said CPMG Section Chair Kim Warner, MD, in her opening address to the audience.
 "What are we ultimately talking about in terms of health care advocacy?
 Quality improvement.
 At the end of the day I want you to believe you can make a difference in health care public policy on behalf of our profession and patients, and have your voice heard and to lead others in this endeavor.
 You already have the skills available; if you're willing to invest your time, we're going to be even stronger for our patients and the physicians we serve."